 The Oregon Health Department has issued a mercury advisory for Applegate Reservoir.
 This means that the warmwater fish in Applegate have been found to be carrying higher than safe levels of mercury in them.
 Mercury is naturally occurring in Southern Oregon waterways.
 You should limit the amount of bass, perch, bluegills, and crappie that you eat out of Applegate Reservoir.
 Click here for the full information.

-Applegate got it's first major stocking of the spring last week.
+Applegate got a HUGE stocking of rainbow trout the week before Memorial Day weekend.
+14,000 legal sized rainbows of 8 - 10 inches, and 500 one pounders went in.
+It got it's first major stocking of the spring at the end of April.
 10,000 legal sized rainbows of 8 - 10 inches were stocked along with 800 trophy sized rainbows 2 pounds in weight.
-Trout fishing has been fair to good.
-Anglers have been catching trout up to 16-inches.
+Trout fishing has been really good.
+Anglers have been catching trout up to 18 inches.
 Trout anglers will want to try trolling, and a good bet will be a wedding ring/bait combination.
 One angler reported a flasher tipped with a worm produced good results during mid-day hours.
 Fishing with bait from shore in the upper reservoir should also produce.
-The temp of the water at the surface was 49 degrees this week.
-That is a temp when you do see a good bite happen for trout.
-Smallmouth bass are starting to get active.
-Fishing for them around rocky points and down near the dam should be improving.
+Smallmouth bass are active.
+Fishing for them around rocky points and down near the dam should be igood.

-The lake is currently filling and all boat ramps are accessible.
+The lake is currently 96 percent of capacity and all boat ramps are open.

 DIAMOND LAKE: rainbow trout, tiger trout, brown trout

 DO NOT EVER USE LIVE BAIT IN DIAMOND LAKE!!
 IT IS AGAINST THE LAW AND IT DOES NOT WORK ANY WAY.
 IF YOU SEE PEOPLE USING LIVE BAIT IN DIAMOND LAKE, REPORT THEM IMMEDIATELY.